 I need to pick a Venue!

 In 2019, the average cost of a popular venue in the UK came in around £5,406 – and that’s before you’d factored in £3,887 for food, £1,155 for photography and £1,005 for entertainment, which already amounts to more than £11,453!
 Let’s not forget the cost of said dress, the honeymoon, the rings, the suits, bridesmaid dresses, hair, makeup and drinks if you’re feeling particularly generous…you can see why the average UK wedding cost more than £31,974 last year!

 Do you like the sound of jetting off to a gorgeous location to declare your love to your partner?
 Want to keep the guest list simple and avoid the dreaded conversation with your mum about why your “Aunty” Mary won’t be sat at the top table?
 See how you feel after reading our 5 Top Tips for planning destination weddings!

 We compared the cost of a UK wedding to popular Destination Weddings Location around the world and what we found was pleasantly surprising (and kinder to your bank balance)!

 Most locations offer package deals which include many wedding day essentials, even your own wedding planner!
-These packages may include the officiator, a marriage licence, the venue with decorations, your wedding cake and bridal bouquet, a reception for you and 10 guests, photos and even his and her keepsakes – and wouldn’t you know it, we found a location in The Bahamas that offers all of this and much more for just $1,999!
-Yep, that’s just over £1,000!
+These packages may include the officiator, a marriage licence, the venue with decorations, your wedding cake and bridal bouquet, a reception for you and 10 guests, photos and even his and her keepsakes – and wouldn’t you know it, we found a location in The Bahamas that offers all of this and much more for just £1,999!
+Yep, that’s just under £2,000!